Primality test: Heuristic tests

 These are tests that seem to work well in practice, but are unproven and therefore are not, technically speaking, algorithms at all.

-The Fermat test and the Fibonacci test are simple examples, and they are very effective when combined.
+The Fermat primality test and the Fibonacci test are simple examples, and they are effective when combined.
 John Selfridge has conjectured that if p is an odd number, and p ≡ ±2 (mod 5), then p will be prime if both of the following hold: